Bowel Movements in Babies

 You may be surprised at the number of diapers your newborn goes through every day.

-Your baby may have a few days between bowel movements.
+By 6 weeks of age, your baby may not have a bowel movement every day.
 This usually isn't a problem as long as your baby seems comfortable and is healthy and growing, and as long as the stools aren't hard.

 What will the bowel movements look like?